cjpatoilo/pwa-installer/readme.md

 ## Why it's awesome

-Zero-configuration installer for PWA features.
+Zero-configuration for installing PWA features.
 Although [sw-precache](https://github.com/GoogleChromeLabs/sw-precache) works great as a light-weight tool to quickly install service worker support, it currently does not provide much functionality for installing specific "features".

 **Features**